 4. Duplicate content

-As enticing as it may be to take that perfect work that someone else wrote, Google keeps track of this and you'll get penalized for copying.
-Make it your own.
+As enticing as it may be to take that perfect work that someone else wrote, Google keeps track of this and you’ll get penalized for copying.
+Do your research and make it your own.

 5. Site Cloaking

-Not Star-Trek stuff here, but we're talking about designing a site to look one way to visitors and another way to the search engines.
-No good.
-Search engines are too smart now.
+Not Star-Trek stuff here, but we’re talking about designing a site to look one way to visitors and another way to the search engines.
+Search engines are too smart now and they will notice what you are trying to do.

 The right way to do things: